UniMath/largecatmodules/README.md

 - `SigWithStrengthToSignature` : Functor between signatures with strength and our  signatures.
-- `HssSignatureCommutation` : Somme commutation rules between colimits/limits and the functor between signature in the sense of heterogeneous substitution systems and our signatures
+- `HssSignatureCommutation` : Somme commutation rules between colimits/limits and the functor between signatures with strength and our signatures